open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 ## 2. Software Walkthrough

-This project is comprised of a few packages:
-  * ``opennav_visual_nav_bringup``: The bringup for the Visual Navigation using Nav2 and Isaac ROS
+TODO this is all required to work with a Nova Carter / Nova reference platform.
+If not, some effort is require to get it to work.
+The NV tooling is so specific to that you'll have a really hard time getting any of this to work otherwise (recording, launch wrappers, containers, synchronization, etc).
+I dont love this, but I don't know what else to do.
+Reformat tutorial as tech demo but not reproducable.
+SHould I tell NV (launch utils, nesting hardware/nav configs into it, nova tie in) its not really usable?

-  * ``opennav_visual_nav_demo``: The application demo leveraging Visual Navigation to perform a security patroling task
+This project is contains the package ``opennav_visual_nav_demo``, which comprises the application demo leveraging Visual Navigation to perform a security patroling task.

-The demonstration leverages the Nova Carter robot, so the hardware is brought up using the ``nova_carter_bringup`` launch file ``teleop.launch.py`` which launches the robot hardware.
+The demonstration leverages the Nova Carter robot, so the hardware is brought up using the ``nova_carter_bringup`` launch file ``navigation.launch.py`` and ``teleop.launch.py`` which launches the robot hardware and other nodes needed for the demonstration.

+To adapt to another platform, make a new `my_robot_nav` package which:
+* Launches the robot hardware drivers for accepting commands, bringing up sensors, providing transformation tree, etc
+* Launches Isaac Perceptor, usually via `isaac_ros_perceptor_bringup` package's `perceptor_general.launch.py` or `perceptor_rgbd.launch.py`
+* Launches Nav2 with the appropriate configurations (i.e. removed AMCL for cuVSLAM, Costmap configurations for NvBlox)

+Use these launch files to replace `nova_carter_bringup/launch/navigation.launch.py` used in this package.

+TODO tutorial specific to nova (+nova carter?) reference platforms?
+TODO humble compatible for Jetson, but uses humble-main version for updated featureset

 TODO
 	- Adjust Nav2 params file